UnstableDesign/AdaCAD/docs/howtouse/operations/glitchsatin.md

 - `float length frequency`: a number from 0-100 representing if the algorithm should try to make on the shorter (0) or longer (100) end of the min and max values.

-## Description
-This experimental function was designed to algorithmically generate structures that resemble satins that include non-repeating units.

 ## Application
 For Kathryn